physionetchallenges/physionetchallenges.github.io/2024/faq/index.md

 <a name="choose-model"></a>__How do I choose which my submission for evaluation on the test data?__

 You will be able to choose which model you would like to have scored on the test set.
-We will ask for teams to choose their preferred model shortly before the end of the official phase of the Challenge.
+We will ask for teams to choose their preferred model shortly after the end of the official phase of the Challenge.
 If you do not choose a model, or if there is any ambiguity about your choice, then we will use the model with the highest score on the validation data.

 ## <a name="computation"></a> Computation